Pokémon FireRed and LeafGreen: Gameplay

 In a battle scene, the Pokémon at the top right of the screen (Squirtle) is the opponent's; the bottom left (Charmander) is the player's.
 The player's four options are shown at the bottom right menu.

-As with almost all Pokémon role-playing games released for handheld consoles, FireRed and LeafGreen are in a third-person, overhead perspective.
+As with all Pokémon role-playing games released for handheld consoles, FireRed and LeafGreen are in a third-person, overhead perspective.
 The main screen is an overworld, in which the player navigates the protagonist.
 Here, a menu interface may be accessed, in which the player may configure their Pokémon, items, and gameplay settings.
 When the player encounters a wild Pokémon or is challenged by a trainer, the screen switches to a turn-based battle screen that displays the player's Pokémon and the engaged Pokémon.
 During a battle, the player may select a move for their Pokémon to perform, use an item, switch their active Pokémon, or attempt to flee (in wild battles only).
 All Pokémon moves have power points (PP); when a Pokémon tries to perform a move while awake, the move's PP is reduced by 1.
-When the PP of a move hits zero the Pokémon is not able to use that move.
+When the PP of a move hits zero, the Pokémon is not able to use that move.
 All Pokémon have hit points (HP); when a Pokémon's HP is reduced to zero, it faints and can no longer battle until it is revived.
 Once an opponent's Pokémon faints, all of the player's Pokémon involved in the battle receive a certain number of experience points (EXP).
 After accumulating enough EXP, a Pokémon will level up.